Digital signal processor: Development

 The Altamira DX-1 was another early DSP, utilizing quad integer pipelines with delayed branches and branch prediction.

-Another DSP produced by Texas Instruments (TI), the TMS32010 presented in 1983, proved to be an even bigger success.
+Another DSP produced by Texas Instruments (TI), the TMS32010, presented in 1983, proved to be an even bigger success.
 It was based on the Harvard architecture, and so had separate instruction and data memory.
 It already had a special instruction set, with instructions like load-and-accumulate or multiply-and-accumulate.
 It could work on 16-bit numbers and needed 390 ns for a multiply–add operation.
 TI is now the market leader in general-purpose DSPs.

 About five years later, the second generation of DSPs began to spread.
 They had 3 memories for storing two operands simultaneously and included hardware to accelerate tight loops; they also had an addressing unit capable of loop-addressing.
-Some of them operated on 24-bit variables and a typical model only required about 21 ns for a MAC.
-Members of this generation were for example the AT&T DSP16A or the Motorola 56000.
+Some of them operated on 24-bit variables, and a typical model only required about 21 ns for a MAC.
+Members of this generation were, for example, the AT&T DSP16A or the Motorola 56000.

 The main improvement in the third generation was the appearance of application-specific units and instructions in the data path, or sometimes as coprocessors.
-These units allowed direct hardware acceleration of very specific but complex mathematical problems, like the Fourier-transform or matrix operations.
+These units allowed direct hardware acceleration of very specific but complex mathematical problems, like the Fourier transform or matrix operations.
 Some chips, like the Motorola MC68356, even included more than one processor core to work in parallel.
-Other DSPs from 1995 are the TI TMS320C541 or the TMS 320C80.
+Other DSPs from 1995 are the TI TMS320C541 or the TMS320C80.

 The fourth generation is best characterized by the changes in the instruction set and the instruction encoding/decoding.
 SIMD extensions were added, and VLIW and the superscalar architecture appeared.
-As always, the clock-speeds have increased; a 3 ns MAC now became possible.
+As always, the clock speeds have increased; a 3 ns MAC now became possible.

 Modern DSPs

 Modern signal processors yield greater performance; this is due in part to both technological and architectural advancements like lower design rules, fast-access two-level cache, (E)DMA circuitry, and a wider bus system.
 Not all DSPs provide the same speed and many kinds of signal processors exist, each one of them being better suited for a specific task, ranging in price from about US$1.50 to US$300.

 Texas Instruments produces the C6000 series DSPs, which have clock speeds of 1.2 GHz and implement separate instruction and data caches.
 They also have an 8 MiB 2nd level cache and 64 EDMA channels.
-The top models are capable of as many as 8000 MIPS (millions of instructions per second), use VLIW (very long instruction word), perform eight operations per clock-cycle and are compatible with a broad range of external peripherals and various buses (PCI/serial/etc).
+The top models are capable of as many as 8000 MIPS (millions of instructions per second), use VLIW (very long instruction word), perform eight operations per clock cycle, and are compatible with a broad range of external peripherals and various buses (PCI/serial/etc).
 TMS320C6474 chips each have three such DSPs, and the newest generation C6000 chips support floating point as well as fixed point processing.

 Freescale produces a multi-core DSP family, the MSC81xx.
 The MSC81xx is based on StarCore Architecture processors and the latest MSC8144 DSP combines four programmable SC3400 StarCore DSP cores.
 Each SC3400 StarCore DSP core has a clock speed of 1 GHz.